 - To reduce the groundwater flowing into the buildings, work began to pump up groundwater from wells (subdrains) around the buildings on September 3, 2015.
 The pumped-up groundwater was then purified at dedicated facilities and released from September 14, 2015.
-Up until January 24, 2017, a total of 265,031 m3 had been drained after TEPCO and a third-party organization had confirmed that its quality met operational targets. - Due to the level of the groundwater drain pond rising since the sea-side impermeable walls were closed, pumping started on November 5, 2015.
-Up until January 24, 2017, a total of approx. 116,200 m3 had been pumped up.
-Approx. 30 m3/day is being transferred from the groundwater drain to the Turbine Buildings (average for the period December 15, 2016 - January 18, 2017). - The effect of groundwater inflow control by subdrains is evaluated by both correlations: the "subdrain water levels"; and the "difference between water levels in subdrains and buildings", for the time being. - · However, given insufficient data on the effect of rainfall after the subdrains went into operation, the method used to evaluate the inflow into buildings will be reviewed as necessary, based on data to be accumulated. - Inflow into buildings tended to decline to below 200 m3/day when the subdrain water level decreased to below T.P.
-3.5 m or when the difference in water levels with buildings decreased to below 2 m after the subdrains went into operation. - As a measure to enhance subdrains and groundwater drains, shared pipes from subdrain pits to the No. 5 relay tank were divided into independent pipes for each pit and operation started (from January 20).
-In addition, to reduce the volume of groundwater drain transferred to the Turbine Buildings, pretreatment equipment is being installed and will go into operation when preparation is completed.
+Up until February 21, 2017, a total of 276,441 m3 had been drained after TEPCO and a third-party organization had confirmed that its quality met operational targets. - Due to the level of the groundwater drain pond rising since the sea-side impermeable walls were closed, pumping started on November 5, 2015.
+Up until February 21, 2017, a total of approx. 119,000 m3 had been pumped up.
+Approx. 30 m3/day is being transferred from the groundwater drain to the Turbine Buildings (average for the period January 19 February 15, 2017). - The effect of groundwater inflow control by subdrains is evaluated by both correlations: the "subdrain water levels"; and the "difference between water levels in subdrains and buildings", for the time being. - However, given insufficient data on the effect of rainfall after the subdrains went into operation, the method used to evaluate the inflow into buildings will be reviewed as necessary, based on data to be accumulated. - Inflow into buildings tended to decline to below 200 m3/day when the subdrain water level decreased to below T.P.
+3.5 m or when the difference in water levels with buildings decreased to below 2 m after the subdrains went into operation. - As a measure to enhance subdrains and groundwater drains, shared pipes from subdrain pits to the No. 2 relay tank were divided into independent pipes for each pit and operation started from February 10.
+In addition, to reduce the volume of groundwater drain transferred to the Turbine Buildings, pretreatment equipment was installed and went into operation from January 30.
+To improve the treatment capability of subdrains and groundwater drains, work is underway to duplicate the system for the pretreatment equipment (its implementation plan was approved on February 10).
+An area is being constructed to install additional water collection tanks and temporary water storage tanks.